 'That would seem to be accurate, but the witnesses who we have spoken to have made mention of the colossal size of the beast with a daunting appearance'.

 'Colossal size you say Giddings?
-What we must concentrate is not on the hyperbolic descriptions of the attacker, but instead, on the veritable facts that we must depend on to solve this ongoing case.
+What we must concentrate is not on the hyperbolic descriptions of the attacker, instead, on the veritable facts that we must depend on to solve this ongoing case.
 It is an unfortunate tendency amongst the witnesses, to embellish their accounts of the assailants.
-This I have learned regrettably, while working on my sundry cases that have required my direct involvement'.
+This I have learnt regrettably, whilst working on my sundry cases that have required my direct involvement'.

 'There is no doubt that we are dealing with a large canine, whose attack was deadly Giddings.
 The only question is where can we find this enormous canine?'
 I said.

 'Bloody be, but there are several villagers, who have mastiffs, as their watchdogs.
-Where do we begin sir?'
+Where do we begin?'